#LIVE2.0 #Review

 It was only in 1992, that the UN General Assembly declared December 3rd as the International Day of Disabled Persons, making it the first-ever day observed for this particular cause and was simultaneously the observance’s name was changed to the “International Day of Persons with Disabilities” from the previous name; “International Day of Disabled Persons”

-All these efforts by the global leaders aimed at promoting equal rights for the disabled in all spheres of society and development and to help spread awareness regarding the conditions of the persons with disabilities in every sphere of political, social, economic, and cultural life.
+All these efforts by the global leaders aimed at promoting equal rights for the disabled in all spheres of society and development and to help spread awareness regarding the conditions of persons with disabilities in every sphere of political, social, economic, and cultural life.

 Further progression in the UN’s work meant calling for actionable and implementable measures to be taken whereupon the Convention on the Rights of Persons with Disabilities (CRPD) was adopted in the year 2006.
 Soon after several steps were taken to provide a roadmap such as: